 8. Know your groups

 Not off by heart, of course.
 But have names of children and relevant groups to hand so that the class can be easily organised.
-The children will usually know which groups they are in, but you may get a few who will play around so stick the list on the wall.
+The children will usually know which groups they are in, but you may get a few who will mess around, so stick the list on the wall.

 9. Have fun ideas for time fillers